Thymus: Microanatomy

 The thymus consists of two lobes, merged in the middle, surrounded by a capsule that extends with blood vessels into the interior.
 The lobes consist of an outer cortex rich with cells and an inner less dense medulla.
-The lobes are divided into smaller lobules 0.5-2 mm diameter, between which extrude radiating insertions from the capsule along septa.
+The lobes are divided into smaller lobules 0.5-2 mm in diameter, between which extrude radiating insertions from the capsule along septa.

 The cortex is mainly made up of thymocytes and epithelial cells.
 The thymocytes, immature T cells, are supported by a network of the finely-branched epithelial reticular cells, which is continuous with a similar network in the medulla.
 This network forms an adventitia to the blood vessels, which enter the cortex via septa near the junction with the medulla.
 Other cells are also present in the thymus, including macrophages, dendritic cells, and a small amount of B cells, neutrophils and eosinophils.

 In the medulla, the network of epithelial cells is coarser than in the cortex, and the lymphoid cells are relatively fewer in number.
 Concentric, nest-like bodies called Hassall's corpuscles (also called thymic corpuscles) are formed by aggregations of the medullary epithelial cells.
 These are concentric, layered whorls of epithelial cells that increase in number throughout life.
-They are the remains of the epithelial tubes, which grow out from the third pharyngeal pouches of the embryo to form the thymus.
+They are the remains of the epithelial tubes, which grow out from the third pharyngeal pouch of the embryo to form the thymus.

 Micrograph showing a lobule of the thymus.
 The cortex (deeper purple area) surrounds a less dense and lighter medulla.

 Micrograph showing a Hassall's corpuscle, found within the medulla of the thymus.

 Blood and nerve supply

 The arteries supplying the thymus are branches of the internal thoracic, and inferior thyroid arteries, with branches from the superior thyroid artery sometimes seen.
-The branches reach the thymus and travel with the septa of the capsule into the area between the cortex and medulla, where they enter the thymus itself; or alternatively directly enter the capsule.
+The branches reach the thymus and travel with the septa of the capsule into the area between the cortex and medulla, where they enter the thymus itself, or directly enter the capsule.

 The veins of the thymus, the thymic veins, end in the left brachiocephalic vein, internal thoracic vein, and in the inferior thyroid veins.
 Sometimes the veins end directly in the superior vena cava.

 Lymphatic vessels travel only away from the thymus, accompanying the arteries and veins.
-These drain into the brachiocephalic, tracheobronchial and parasternal lymph nodes.
+These drain into the brachiocephalic, tracheobronchial, and parasternal lymph nodes.

 The nerves supplying the thymus arise from the vagus nerve and the cervical sympathetic chain.
 Branches from the phrenic nerves reach the capsule of the thymus, but do not enter into the thymus itself.